Airline frequency and capacity statistics

 Which is the biggest airline in the world?
 Which country pairs have most capacity this month?
 How many flights are there per day, worldwide and what are the latest airline statistics?
 And how many airlines and airports are in operation?
 Our Airline Frequency and Capacity Statistics answer all these questions and more with key facts and figures about air travel and global capacity, using flight data from OAG's Schedules Analyser; a cutting-edge platform for airline schedule analysis.

-Key Points From SEPTEMBER's Airline Frequency and Capacity Data:
+Key Points From June's Airline Frequency and Capacity Data:

-Our flight frequency counter shows the number of (one-way) flights in the schedule from Monday 30th December 2024* to the end of the current week.
+Our flight frequency counter shows the number of (one-way) flights in the schedule from Monday 29th December 2025* to the end of the current week.
+With 16,472,809 flights in total to the end of this week, the average number of commercial flights per day is 102,955.

 This chart shows the most recent weekly global (domestic + international) , domestic and international airline capacity.
 The dotted line represents capacity in the airlines' future schedules for the next 11 weeks, helping you monitor changes in worldwide airline capacity.